ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Related Work

-Few-shot learning refers to scenarios where models must learn from a limited number of training instances.
-This is particularly challenging in fields where acquiring large datasets is difficult or expensive.
-While very large lanuage models such as GPT-3 inherently have robust few-shot or zero-shot capabilities, our focus is on enhancing few-shot learning in smaller models such as BERT, as detailed in the introduction.
-With specific methods these smaller language models can attain similar or even better few-shot performance \citep{tam2021ImprovingandSimplifying}.

-One approach to this is to formulate tasks as cloze-style tests, where certain words in a text instance are missing and the language model is employed to fill in the blanks.
-Task instances are often rephrased into questions so that the answer word to fill corresponds to the label.
-This way no classifier needs to be trained on top of the language model leading to a more effective way of utilizing the language models \citep{gao2021MakingPretrainedLanguage}.
-This kind of approach is exemplified by \citet{gao2021MakingPretrainedLanguage}, \citet{zhang2022DifferentiablePrompt}, , \citet{schick2021ExploitingCloze}, and \citet{tam2021ImprovingandSimplifying}.

-The state-of-the-art technique for BERT-like models, known as SetFit \citep{tunstall2022EfficientFewShot}, overcomes the necessity to formulate such cloze-tasks.
-In SetFit a sentence transformer \citep{reimers2019SentenceBERT} is fine-tuned on the available training data.
-The instances are then encoded with the resulting sentence transformer and a classification head is trained on them.
-At inference, the instances are encoded by the fine-tuned sentence transformer and then classified by the trained classification head.

-\subsubsection{Active Learning}
+\subsection{Active Learning}

-The rationale behind active learning is that a system selectively chooses instances to be labeled, thereby reducing the labeling effort \citep{settles2012ActiveLearning}.
-In this context, annotators serve as oracles, responding to queries from the active learning system regarding the labels of specific instances.
-This system utilizes a query strategy that typically hinges on measures of uncertainty or diversity.
+The rationale behind AL is that a system selectively chooses instances to be labeled, thereby reducing the labeling effort \citep{settles2012ActiveLearning}.
+In this context, annotators serve as oracles, responding to queries from the AL system regarding specific instances.
+This system utilizes a query strategy that often hinges on measures of uncertainty or diversity.
 Traditionally, the querying is performed by the machine learning model itself, which undergoes iterative training during the labeling process.
-For instance, the model might frequently request labels for instances where its uncertainty is highest, measured through approaches like Least Confidence (LC), Margin of Confidence, or entropy.
+For instance, the model might request labels for instances where its uncertainty is highest, using approaches such as Least Confidence (LC) \citep{Cohn1994LC}, Margin of Confidence \citep{Tong2001MarginOfConfidence}, or Prediction Entropy (PE) \citep{Settles2008PE}.
+It is then retrained with the newly annotated data.

-However, the scope of active learning has expanded to encompass scenarios where the querying model may differ from the final training model—a phenomenon known as model mismatch—or situations where no model is used for querying.
-The former scenario is increasingly relevant, as modern models often demand substantial computational resources and time, rendering them impractical for iterative training during labeling.
-Alternatively, the latter approach often focuses on maximizing the diversity of the selected examples and might involve techniques such as data clustering.